nosqlbench/nosqlbench-docs/site/content/docs/drivers/cql.md

 - **maxpages** - default: 1 - how many pages can be read from a query which is larger than the fetchsize.
-If more than this number of pages is required for such a query, then an UnexpectedPaging excpetion is passed to the error handler as explained below.
+If more than this number of pages is required for such a query, then an UnexpectedPaging exception is passed to the error handler as explained below.

 - **fetchsize** - controls the driver parameter of the same name.